PARTH-JADAV20/PARTH-JADAV20/README.md

 </p>

-- 🌐 **Web Developer:** Skilled in HTML, CSS, JavaScript, and modern frameworks like React, Tailwind CSS and Bootstrap.
+- 🌐 Web Developer: Skilled in HTML, CSS, JavaScript, and modern frameworks like React, Tailwind CSS, and Bootstrap.
-- 🎨 **UI/UX Designer:** Experienced in crafting designs on Figma to deliver intuitive and user-friendly experiences.
+- 🎨 UI/UX Designer: Experienced in crafting designs on Figma to deliver intuitive and user-friendly experiences.
-- ⚙️ **Back-End Enthusiast:** Proficient in Node.js for building robust server-side applications.
+- ⚙️ Back-End Enthusiast: Proficient in Node.js and MongoDB for building robust server-side applications and managing databases.
+- 💻 C++ and C Programmer: Well-versed in C++ and C for writing efficient, performance-driven code.
-- 🔥 **Lifelong Learner:** Always exploring new technologies and pushing my limits.
+- 🔥 Lifelong Learner: Always exploring new technologies and pushing my limits.

 ---